QQUASKtp/UAS_SfM/README.rst

 Contents
 ~~~~~~~~~~~~~~~~~

-All in one scripts
+All in one script
 ~~~~~~~~~~~~~~~~~~

 These process the entire Sfm workflow

 **sfm.sh**

-- A script to preform the entire SfM workfow producing DSM, Ortho-mosaic & point cloud
+- A script to preform the entire SfM workfow producing DSM, Ortho-mosaic & point cloud.

-**gridproc.sh (DEPRECATED)**

-- Process a large dataset (typically 1000s of images+) in tiles

 Sub-stage scripts
 ~~~~~~~~~~~~~~~~~

 These divide the workflow into Orientation, dense cloud/DSM processing and mosaic generation.
 All are internal to the complete workflows.
+These are the recommended

 **Orientation.sh**